In 1802 a ship called ‘The Investigator’ captained by a young man named Mathew Flinders left England on its way to Australia.

 The further north one goes, the more lunar in appearance the Flinders Ranges becomes until it dwindles away into nothing.

 The largest of the salt lakes is named Lake Eyre.
-Covering an area of over 8000 square kilometres, Lake Eyre is the largest salt lake in the world.
+Covering an area of over 9000 square kilometres, Lake Eyre is one of the largest salt lakes in the world.
 Since ancient times, it has generally filled with water a few times every century.
-For the rest of the time, its a sun-blasted white ‘ghost of a lake’.
+For the rest of the time, it’s a sun-blasted plain of shimmering white.

-When the water appears, the eggs trigger into fish and for a month or so, the fish swarm and reproduce and lay their eggs before the precious water evaporates in the furnace- like heat.
+When the water appears, the eggs trigger into fish and for a month or so, the fish swarm and reproduce and lay their eggs before the precious water evaporates.

 How do the birds know when there is water in the lake?

 To this day no one knows.
 But the birds know – and they fly hundreds of kilometres into the centre of the Great Australian Nothing.